20 January 2016

 - His simple japes, that such a man should vaunt

 - That golden truth which their beliefs do want.

-Is it necessary to become a stranger to humour in order to maintain one’s faith in the sui generis genius of the man from Stratford?
+Is it necessary to become a stranger to humour in order to maintain one’s faith in the sui generis genius of the Merchant of Warwickshire?